To listen to this episode, click "play" below:

 Learning to manage the paperwork is a HUGE challenge for beginning teachers, and this is one way that you can easily keep it under control – especially when schools are becoming increasingly data-driven.

 The second resource I would recommend you get organized is your Teacher Planning Binder (or Curriculum Binder).
+Again, this Teacher Planning Binder is included in your R.E.A.D.Y. for School Academy Membership)

 These binders are great because you can easily bring them back and forth to meetings when you need to, rather than keeping all of your important documents and plans in the filing cabinet, AND for during report card time (which is one of those rare times I actually recommend for you to bring some of your work home).